VladimirVlasov/ftyers.github.io/2018-komp-ling/practicals/segmentation-response.md

 How we can see that bleu score of maxmatch algorithm is better on train set than on test test (0.65 vs 0.48).
 This can be connected with lack of dictionary in second case.
-- I have hardly anything in common with myself and should stand very quietly in a corner, content that I can breathe".
-- Discourse 5 of that work, "Knowledge Its Own End", is a recent statement of a Christian educational perennialism.

-Both nltk and spacy has problems with ':\n' sequence, but in different sentences.